KarolPlonka/LinuxUserMngr/README.md

 - Deleting users.
 - Adding new users.
 - Creating new groups (if not existing while adding a new user).
-- Error handling while adding and deleting users and groups.
+- Error handling for adding and deleting users and groups.
-- Refreshing data from system.
 - Keyboard macros.

 <br>